-2008 is not shaping up to be a kind year to the Steel Curtain.
-In January, Ernie Holmes was taken from us, and then Myron Cope passed away, silencing Steelers Nation’s definitive voice.
-Sadly, Dwight White joined them today.
+2008 was not a kind year to the Steel Curtain.
+In January, Ernie Holmes died in a car accident, and then Myron Cope passed away, silencing Steelers Nation’s definitive voice.
+Sadly, in June of 2008 Dwight White joined them.

 - Nature sometimes has a way with working its ironies.

 In his 2002 autobiography, Double Yoi, Myron Cope dedicated an entire chapter, “Half of the Steel Curtain,” to Holmes and White.
 He argued that while Joe Greene and L.C.
 Greenwood received their just accolades, Holmes and White were too often overlooked.
 Whether it be because of Divine will or a random act, all three were called away from Steelers Nation in a span of less than six months.

 - This author offers living proof of Cope’s contention.

 Growing up in 70’s suburban Maryland in a household where sports held a low priority, I knew very little of Dwight White and Ernie Holmes.